24 Different Types of Snakes in Missouri

 by robertnelson is licensed under CC BY 2.0

 The Western hognose snake is a fascinating addition to the types of snakes in Missouri.
-This snake has a unique appearance with its upturned snout and flattened head.
+Its unique appearance, with its upturned snout and flattened head, makes it unique.

 It is known for its theatrical behavior when threatened – it will hiss loudly, puff up its body, and even play dead!

-Don’t be fooled, though, as these snakes are harmless and only use their defense mechanisms as a bluff.
+Don’t be fooled, though.
+These snakes are harmless and only use their defense mechanisms as a bluff.
 They mainly feed on toads, frogs, and small rodents.

 Keep your eyes peeled for the Western hognose snake during your next Missouri adventure!